Before starting an application, check whether you meet the conditions of admission.

 APPLICATION PROCEDURE AND DEADLINE

-The application deadline for both EEA and non-EEA citizens is 1st September.
+The application deadline for non-EEA citizens is 1st May.
+For EEA citizens, the deadline is 1st September.

 STEP 1: complete the online pre-registration: https://uhintra03.uhasselt.be/webregistratie.
 Make sure all required fields have been filled in and all required documents have been uploaded.